TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnecttomywindowsvm.md

 ## **Recommended Steps**

-_It is recommended to follow the troubleshooting steps below to first identify the problem and then perform the remediation step before opening a support ticket_
+** Note**: It is recommended to follow the troubleshooting steps below to first identify the problem, then perform the remediation step(s) before opening a support ticket.

-If you cannot connect to your Windows virtual machine (VM) and are unsure of the cause you can start by accessing the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBladeViewModel.id.$resourceId) for your VM and determine if the VM is experiencing a boot error.<br>
+If you cannot connect to your Windows virtual machine (VM) and are unsure of the cause, you can start by accessing the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBladeViewModel.id.$resourceId) for your VM and determine if the VM is experiencing a boot error.<br>

 ### If your VM is not at the ctrl-alt-del screen it may be experiencing a boot error